 The clay and tile backsplashes (with antique tiles depicting nursery rhymes that she had saved for 15 years, waiting for the right place to use them) and handbuilt cabinets give the two-story kitchen with dramatic oriel window English-cottage character.

-When the photos were taken for the magazine article, the kitchen cabinets were painted a rusty red color.
-In the listing photo above, they’re a soft shade of green.
+In the magazine, the cabinets were a rusty red color.
+In the listing photos, they’re a soft shade of green.

 Outside, a gazebo-like screened porch is connected to the living room by a screened walkway: